philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to do open science
 * How to do reproducible science and its many subfields (version control, containers, etc. pp.)
-* How to not stubbornly cling to one approach over all other possible approaches (thanks Sebastian Raschka/@rasbt!)
+* How to not stubbornly cling to one approach over all other possible approaches (thanks Dr. Sebastian Raschka/@rasbt!)

 # The rest :)
-* How to fix your parents' computer (thanks Pierre Lindenbaum/@yokofakun!)
+* How to fix your parents' computer (thanks Dr. Pierre Lindenbaum/@yokofakun!)
-* Where the best coffee is on campus (thanks Lee Hickey/@DrHikov!) along with their opening times
+* Where the best coffee is on campus (thanks Dr. Lee Hickey/@DrHikov!) along with their opening times